 Meal Plan: Full Board

-Accommodation: Mara Sarova Safari Camp
+Accommodation: Mara Sarova Safari Camp / Similar

 Depart Masai Mara national reserve after an early breakfast.
 You will have a brief stopover at the Masai town of Narok after which you will proceed towards Lake Naivasha.
 On the way you will pass the Mount Longonot before arriving at the fresh water Lake Naivasha for lunch and an overnight stay.